Defining Measures of Worth

 —Oscar Wilde, Lady Windermere’s Fan, 1892.

 As these quotations show, both economists and non-economists have long commented on the nature of “worth” and “value.”
 Economists are often asked, “What is something worth?”
 Since that is not a very precise question, there is no precise answer.
 The usual answer uses the language of “opportunity cost;” the worth of something is “the cost of the most valuable forgone alternative.”
 The worth of something is relative; it can only be measured in terms of the value of something else.
-When the comparison involves time, the common practice is to inflate or deflate the number known at one point in time to the dollars of another point in time using a spliced price index such as the consumer price index (CPI).
-Yet, in most cases, the question “what is the current dollar price of a number from the past” is not a perfect substitute for the question “what is the relative value of a number from the past.”
-The greater the time difference between past and present, the greater the likelihood that the CPI will not reflect the item in the same manner at both times.
+When the comparison involves time, the common prratice is to take a value known at one point in time and multiply it by the change in an average price index.[1]Yet, in most cases, the question “what is the current dollar price of a number from the past” is not a perfect substitute for the question “what is the relative value of a number from the past.”
+The greater the time difference between past and present, the greater the likelihood that any price index will not reflect the item in the same manner at both times.

 A second problem is that the “forgone alternative” is specific to the questioner; it differs for each individual.
 Thus, we usually use price to measure worth and let everyone “compute” the most valuable alternative that this amount of money would buy for him or her.
 There are many shortcomings to this approach, particularly when we attempt to make comparisons over different places or times – or between people with different backgrounds or resource endowments.
 Fortunately, there are alternatives to these answers.
 One is suggested in the Adam Smith quotation: we can measure the worth of something as the number of hours of labor (by the average worker) it takes to earn the amount of money that the item costs.
 This helps to alleviate some of the comparison problems, as “labor value" can be used with different currencies, different time periods, and different places.
 However, this approach has its problems and is only one of many alternatives.